-The Maratos effect does not occur for (6), and herein lies the popularity of methods based on this function.
-Traditionally such functions have been viewed somewhat unfavourably by most researchers since at a first glance they require a Jacobian value and the solution of the linear system (7) each time a function value is required-this may be very expensive if a number of different trial steps are required during the linesearch.
-This difficulty may be avoided by replacing (6) locally by a surrogate

-(approximation) merit function in which y(x) and A(x) are replaced by an appropriate y and A; it can be shown that such an approximation is valid, and that with care global convergence properties are retained.
-See [2] for details.
+The Maratos effect does not occur for (2.2), and herein lies the popularity of methods based on this function.
+Traditionally such functions have been viewed somewhat unfavourably by most researchers since at a first glance they require a Jacobian value and the solution of the linear system (2.3) each time a function value is required-this may be very expensive if a number of different trial steps are required during the linesearch.
+This difficulty may be avoided by replacing (2.2) locally by a surrogate (approximation) merit function in which y(x) and A(x) are replaced by an appropriate y and A; it can be shown that such an approximation is valid, and that with care global convergence properties are retained.
+See Boggs et al. (1999 a) for details.

-Boggs, Kearsley and Tolle [3] provide an implementation and positive practical experience with such a method.
-Of particular note is that instead of trying to solve (4) directly, they pick three promising estimates of the required solution, and subsequently find the best approximation to this solution in the subspace spanned by these three vectors, at least one of the three directions being chosen to be a descent direction for the merit function.
+Boggs, Kearsley and Tolle (1999b) provide details of the implementation and positive practical experience with such a method.
+Of particular note is that instead of trying to solve (1.4) directly, they pick three promising estimates of the required solution, and subsequently find the best approximation to this solution in the subspace spanned by these three vectors-at least one of the three directions is chosen to be a descent direction for the merit function.
 A trust-region (see Section 3) is used to limit the steps in the tests performed, and updated appropriately, but as yet this enhancement has no theoretical underpinning-the current theory for the linesearch version requires that H_k be positive definite.

-2.3.
-SNOPT
+2.3 SNOPT

-SNOPT is a state-of-the-art linesearch-based SQP method for largescale nonlinear programming due to [34].
-At present, SNOPT uses a positive-definite approximation H_k to the Hessian of the Lagrangian, which exploits the fact that frequently many variables only appear linearly in the problem formulation, and retains information about previously encountered curvature via a limited-memory secant update formula - we understand that a new version capable of using the exact Hessian of the Lagrangian is being tested.
+SNOPT is a state-of-the-art linesearch-based SQP method for large-scale nonlinear programming due to Gill, Murray and Saunders (1997).
+At present, SNOPT uses a positive-definite approximation H_k to the Hessian of the Lagrangian, which exploits the fact that frequently many variables only appear linearly in the problem formulation, and retains information about previously-encountered curvature via a limited-memory secant update formula-we understand that a new version capable of using the exact Hessian of the Lagrangian is being tested.
 Special techniques are used to ensure that subsequent updates to H_k maintain positive definiteness.
 Feasibility with respect to linear constraints is attained from the outset.
 An augmented Lagrangian merit function is used to assess steps in both x and the Lagrange multiplier estimates y.
-The method is designed to be flexible, in that in theory it can use any quadratic programming algorithm, although by default it uses a null-space based active set method, which slightly limits the size and type of problems which can be handled.
+The method is designed to be flexible, in that in theory it can use any quadratic programming algorithm, although by default it uses an null-space based active set method, which slightly limits the size and type of problems which can be handled.
 In practice, numerical tests have shown SNOPT to be most effective.